Treatment For Anxious Dogs

 With a little advance planning, you can prevent problems with your pet over the July 4th holiday.
 It will be much easier for you and your family to relax and enjoy the celebrations if you’re not worrying about your pet’s health and safety.

-In addition to the customary steps you’d take to ensure your dog is comfortable during this July’s firework season, consider adding CBD to your dog’s daily routine now to help minimize the physical side effects from thunderous noise during the holidays.
+In addition to the customary steps you’d take to ensure your dog is comfortable during this July’s firework season, consider adding CBD-rich hemp to your dog’s daily routine now to help minimize the physical side effects from thunderous noise during the holidays.

 By starting to dose your dog with CBD in the days and weeks prior to the July 4th Holiday you can begin the intimate process to discovering your dog’s optimum Sweet Spot of therapeutic action.
 Knowing your dog’s effective dose takes time and diligence but it’s worth it to minimize their fear-reaction to the deafening sounds of fireworks.

 In addition to preventing the onset of anxiety and ‘noise-phobia’ fear reactions in our best friends, CBD for dogs can also help support the physical symptoms associated with loud noises including shaking, vocalizing (barking or howling), excessive drooling, looking for a place to hide, or lethal escape attempts.
 CBD acts as a potent anti-oxidant which can protect your dog’s brain and Central Nervous System from further material damage due to frightful auditory insults.

 5 Simple Tips For Keeping Your Pets Safe During Fireworks: